KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Dictation-Article.md

 #### Step 7 - Perform dictation

 You can now start dictation in your keyboard by triggering a ``KeyboardAction/dictation`` action or by calling ``DictationService/startDictationFromKeyboard()``.

-If everything is correctly configured, the keyboard extension should open its main app to start dictation.
-Once dictation is done, the app should return to the keyboard to handle the dictated text, as long as the host application is known (as described above).

 You can override ``KeyboardInputViewController/viewWillHandleDictationResult()`` to customize how the keyboard controller handles the dictation result.
 If not, the keyboard will automatically send the dictated text to the host application.